Christy-cyber/kickstarter-analysis/README.md

 ### Purpose

 The purpose of these analyses were to uncover trends to address:
-1) Theater campaign outcomes based on launch date
+1) "Theater" campaign outcomes based on launch date
-2) Campaign outcomes of plays based on funding goals
+2) Campaign outcomes of "Plays," a sub-category of "Theater," based on funding goals

 ## Analysis and Challenges